fredcallaway/ddtom/README.md

 - alt_ddm_main.jl: fits DDM to exp1 only and with starting points
 - sensitivity_analysis.jl: self-explanatory

 The code is not well documented.
-Please contact me (fredcallaway@princeton.edu) if you have any questions!
+Please contact me (fredcallaway@gmail.com) if you have any questions!